 Why you'll love this recipe

-- Strawberries: You can use either seasonal fresh strawberries, or frozen strawberries to make this recipe year-round.
+- Strawberries: You can use either fresh strawberries if you are in the strawberry season, or frozen strawberries to make this recipe year-round.

 - Sugar: Essential to soften the tart flavor of cooked strawberries, you can use granulated sugar, or natural sugar such as honey, maple syrup, or agave syrup.
 (I don't recommend using brown sugar or coconut sugar, which could alter the strawberry flavor).